Tron/Kits

 sudo systemctl restart nginx

-9. Configure UFW Firewall
+9. UFW firewall

 sudo apt install ufw